linstats/linstats.github.io/content/teaching/st3131/why-n-minus-two/index.md

 hide_date: true
 math: true
 image:
-  filename: featured.png
+  filename: intro-regression.svg
-  caption: "The true regression line and a line estimated from a sample"
+  caption: "One fitted mean compared with a fitted mean that changes with x"
 courses:
   - ST3131
 categories: